magnolo/os/app/bower_components/angular-strap/README.md

 ## Contributing

 Please submit all pull requests the against master branch.
-If your pull request contains JavaScript patches or features, you should include relevant unit tests.
+If your unit test contains JavaScript patches or features, you should include relevant unit tests.
 Thanks!